ARMmbed/mbed-access-point/README.md

 ___Installing___

-1. Connect the mbed 6LoWPAN Border Router to a laptop using the micro-USB cable.
+1. Connect the mbed 6LoWPAN Border Router to a laptop using the Micro-USB cable.
 1. Ensure that the blue jumper (RESET-EN) is in the **off** position.
 1. Program your binary on the mbed 6LoWPAN Border Router using drag and drop.
 Wait until the red LED stops blinking to ensure that programming is complete.
 1. Attach the mbed 6LoWPAN Border Router to the Raspberry Pi, so that it fits firmly on top of the GPIO headers.